saiarcot895/piaware/README.md

 $ sudo dpkg -i mutability-repo_0.1.0_armhf.deb
 ````

-Then use apt-get to install piaware-mutability, plus at least one package that
+Then use apt-get to install piaware-mutability:
-provides a FATSV-format feed:

 ````
-$ sudo apt-get update && sudo apt-get install piaware-mutability dump1090-mutability
+$ sudo apt-get update && sudo apt-get install piaware-mutability
 ````

-Currently there are three packages that provide a FATSV-format feed.
-You'll need
+You probably also want a package that provide a FATSV-format feed.
+Currently
-at least one:
+these packages provide one:

  * faup1090: a FlightAware utility that converts Beast-format data from an
    existing source into the FATSV format;
  * dump1090-flightaware: the FlightAware version of dump1090 that directly
    supports FATSV;
  * dump1090-mutability: also directly supports FATSV.

+Other software such as modesmixer2 will also work (but isn't packaged).

 piaware-mutability will be upgraded to new versions automatically when you
 upgrade other packages: